ftrobopy/ftrobopy_server/README.md

 - fast input counters C1-C4
 - outputs O1-O8 / motors M1-M4 (including distance checking and synchronization)
 - online camera streaming (ftrobopy and ROBOPro)
+- servo-output support (via O1-O3 of first Extension, initialize ftrobopy with extension support "use_extension=True" to get this feature)

 The program is written in C/C++ (std=c++17) and can be compiled with the preinstalled gcc-compiler on the TXT 4.0.

-Warning:Please be aware that the code is still unstructured and very experimental.
-It should not be used in any production environment.

 Future plans:

-- servo-output support (via O1-O3 of first Extension)
+- extended synchronization support for 4 motors
 - I2C support
 - BT-Remote control support (this needs some intrusion on the root level of the TXT 4.0 firmware)
 - support to use (old) TXT controllers as Extensions for a (Master)-TXT 4.0 via WiFi network